← Back to Blog

 HST Rules

-If you're earning short-term rental income, it's subject to HST.
-Operators are required to register their properties on the Short-term Rentals Registry.
-Fees for registration depend on the property's location and type.
-On top of this, local rules may add extra taxes specific to short-term rentals.
+Short-term rental income is subject to HST.
+Operators must register their properties on the Short-term Rentals Registry.
+Local rules may add extra taxes specific to short-term rentals.

 Local Accommodation Tax

-For rentals in Truro and Colchester County, a 3% Marketing Levy will take effect starting April 1, 2024.
-This applies to accommodations rented for 30 days or less and is also subject to HST.
+For rentals in Truro and Colchester County, a 3% Marketing Levy applies to accommodations rented for 30 days or less, effective April 1, 2024.
+This levy is subject to HST.
 Registration and reporting are managed through the CheckIn Analytics platform.

 Reporting Period Due Date